getodk/docs/src/xlsx-converter-using.rst

   "if", "selected(data('person_age'), 'yes')",
   "begin screen",
   ,,"select_multiple", "topping_list", "pizza_type", "What are your favorite kind of pizza toppings (select up to 3)?"
-  ,,"integer", "num_slic", "How many slices would you like?"
+  ,,"integer", "num_slice", "How many slices would you like?"
   "end screen",
   "else",
   ,,"note", "You are too young to be eating pizza"